Revisiting Coincident GR in Internal STEGR Formulation: Symmetric Teleparallel Equivalent to GR in Internal-Space Formulation

 for the assumptions of existing non-vanishing $\tilde{F}^{(0)}{}_{A}$ and $\tilde{G}^{(1)}{}_{AB}$.
 The first and second equations in Eq.~\eqref{Field eqs of internal STEGR in formalism 3} turn out to be

 Although the above equations seem to give rise to the first-order derivative of variables $\xi_{A}$, one would verify that they include at most third-order derivatives of $\xi_{A}$.
 Let us assume that a domain exists for $g_{\mu\nu}$ and $\xi_{A}$ such that the second equation in Eq.~\eqref{Simpler field eqs of internal STEGR in formalism 3} has a solution.
-We denote the solution by $\eta_{IJ} = \eta_{IJ}(g_{\mu\nu}\,,\partial_{\rho}g_{\mu\nu}\,;\,\xi_{A}\,,\partial_{\mu}\xi_{A})\,$.
+We denote the solution by $g_{IJ} = g_{IJ}(g_{\mu\nu}\,,\partial_{\rho}g_{\mu\nu}\,;\,\xi_{A}\,,\partial_{\mu}\xi_{A})\,$.
 Substituting this solution into the first equation in Eq.~\eqref{Simpler field eqs of internal STEGR in formalism 3}, we can verify that the equations have the derivative terms of $\xi_{A}$ up to third-order.
 Thus, there would exist ghost DOFs in STEGR.
-However, in terms of field equations, we cannot further proceed to unveil the existence of ghost DOFs.
+However, in terms of field equations, we cannot proceed further to unveil the existence of ghost DOFs.

 This situation suggests the necessity of performing the DB analysis and imposing appropriate degenerate conditions~\cite{Motohashi:2016ftl}.
 In this theory, the DB analysis can avoid the emergence of unsolvable partial differential equations~\cite{DAmbrosio:2023asf} since the theory possesses diffeomorphism invariance.
 That is, taking ADM-foliation properly, we can avoid the problematic spatial boundary terms.
 One can use this prescription without loss of generality thanks to the diffeomorphism invariance.
 In detail, see Ref.~\cite{Tomonari:2023wcs}.
 We note that a bifurcation would occur due to the violation of the local Lorentz symmetry in this analysis~\cite{Tomonari:2023wcs}.
 Another possibility for remedying the pathology of Ostrogradski's ghost is to adjust the fundamental variables spanning the configuration space.
-A possible choice of the fundamental variables is already proposed in Ref.~\cite{Hu:2023gui}.
-Another possibility is also proposed in Ref.~\cite{Tomonari:2024vij} as the internal STEGR in Formalism 2.
+A possible choice of the fundamental variables is proposed in Ref.~\cite{Hu:2023gui}, and the same variable choice is also discussed within the internal STEGR based on Formalism 2~\cite{Tomonari:2024vij}.
 We will consider this issue together with revealing the true nature of the bi-metric structure.